SimonSvarre/CarSimulator/README.md

 > H. Pacejka, E. Bakker, L. Nyborg — *Tyre modelling for use in vehicle dynamics studies* (SAE Paper No. 870421)
 > [Reference PDF](http://www-cdr.stanford.edu/dynamic/bywire/tires.pdf)

-This means the tires don't just apply a fixed friction force — they model how grip builds up and falls off realistically as the tire slips, which is what makes the car feel physically plausible.
+This means the tires don't just apply a fixed friction force, they model how grip builds up and falls off realistically as the tire slips, which is what makes the car feel physically plausible.

 ---